teaattkh/teaattkh/README.md

-# Tea's GitHub Page
-## Hi, my name is Tea.
-I enjoy video games/tv, gardening, and creating digital illustrations.
+# Tea at The Knowledge House
+## I've been a teacher 8 years, watch too much TV, and I want to be a program manager
+### Current technologies: Asana, Gantt Charts, and TCP/IP